awesomemotive/easy-digital-downloads/readme.txt

 = 2.7.6, March 24, 2017 =

 * New: Added new hooks to customer details page
-* New: Email tags are now processewd in the Purchase Email heading
+* New: Email tags are now processed in the Purchase Email heading
 * Fix: User dropdown field does not always show selected user
 * Fix: Payment field for Amazon Payments gateway not properly shown after authenticating with Amazon
 * Fix: edd-page class improperly added to all site pages when Test Mode is enabled